Gamma Capture Intraday Volatility

 =

-[Up/Down Barrier Width] X [Average Number Crossings in 60 Minutes]
+[Up/Down Barrier Width] X SQRT[Average Number Crossings per Time]

 Different Than Traditional Volatility

-A tenth of 1.0% (0.10%) move in one minute is almost a 4.0% one day move.
+A tenth of 1.0% (0.10%) move in one minute is almost ~ 4.0% when converted to a one-day move.
 That is a big jump!
 For Gamma Capture, a 0.10% move represents roughly 5 extra barrier crossings.
-Jumps skew traditional volatility measures such as Close-Close or Parkinson's.
+Price jumps skew and overstate traditional timeseries volatility measures such as Close-Close or Parkinson's.

 Up/Down Barrier Crossing